Why is this happening?

 How is it funded?

 The council is committed to re-providing community space.
-There will be two new community event spaces on the ground floors of new buildings on Carlton Vale.
+There will be two new flexible community halls as well as other community spaces of varying sizes.

 Will there be a community space for general use?